 Let’s get started …

-From an economic perspective, what’s the impact of rising government debt levels due to coronavirus-related economic stimulus?
+What’s the impact of higher government debt levels due to COVID-related stimulus?

 Government debt levels may be increasing in Canada and the U.S., but very little impact on market performance is anticipated.
 Down the road, fiscal stimulus may result in smaller decreases for Canadian and American currency rates and slight increases in interest rates, but no extreme or shocking movement in dollar decreases or interest rate hikes are expected.